DominikCywinski/emotion-classification-bert-gcp/README.md

 - **FastAPI**: Provides an HTTP API to interact with the model.
 - **Dockerized Deployment**: The app runs in a Docker container for portability and scalability.
 - **GCP Integration**: Deployed to GCP Cloud Run for serverless and efficient hosting.
+- **Automated CI/CD Pipeline**: Automatically builds, tests, and deploys the application with each push to the repository or pull request.
+- **Unit Tests**: tests ensure the accuracy and reliability of the model.

 ---